kagizaraya/scythe_build_guide/README_en.md

 ## Confirm contents
 The following parts are included in the kit.
 Please check whether there is any shortage before work.

+The pre-soldered edition includes only the part number (1) and (15) through (25), so please check them.

 ![Contents of kit](images/IMG_3416.jpg)

 Number | Name | Value | Qty | Remarks | Place(Left hand) | Place(Right hand)